Search for "Mid Level"

 As the economy improves, so does the forecast for net absorption of office space.
 According to Dr. Hany Guirguis, Manhattan College, and Dr. Joshua Harris, University of Central Florida, the forecastOffice Space Demand Forecast, Second Quarter 2019

-The U.S. office market continues to expand ahead of forecast, posting 18 million square feet of net absorption in the fourth quarter of 2018 and 11 million square feet in the first quarter of 2019.AI’s Growing Impact on Commercial Real Estate
+The U.S. office market continues to expand ahead of forecast, posting 18 million square feet of net absorption in the fourth quarter of 2018 and 11 million square feet in the first quarter of 2019.Brighter Days and Darker Nights: Lighting That Appeals to Circadian Rhythms

 An assortment of brief facts and figures about new and noteworthy development projects.